Use Energy Wisely & Save Money

 Use Hot Water Wisely

 Lowering the thermostat on your hot water tank can serve at least two purposes: First, you’ll be sure no one will scald themselves, and second; you’ll be sure to cut down drastically on your heating bill.
+Using a shower filter can help with hard water and chlorine removal in an affordable way.

 Try taking a tepid shower instead of a hot one, and try to reduce the time spent shower.
 Also, make sure your dishwasher is loaded to full capacity before running it.